ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-ascfg.md

 ```
 {: codeblock}

 The command `ntpq -p` is used to verify NTP.
-The line `remote is 10.0.77.54` is shown in the output, which is the IP address of "servertime.service.softlayer.com".
+The line `remote is 10.0.77.54` is shown in the output, which is the IP address of `servertime.service.softlayer.com`

 ## Creating the users
 {: #veeam-cr-sag-ascfg-user}

 Two users are created on the server.
 The first user is an account that you can use to connect to the server, as in a subsequent step SSH as root is removed.
 The second user is an account that is used by Ansible.

-1. Using the IP address and the root credentials of the {{site.data.keyword.cloud_notm}} Portal, from your laptop, connect to the Linux server `ssh root@<public_ip_address>`.
+1. Using the IP address and the root credentials of the {{site.data.keyword.cloud_notm}} console, from your laptop, connect to the Linux server `ssh root@<public_ip_address>`
 2. At the command line, enter the following commands and supply a password when prompted.

 ```text